BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/top.md

 ### Kul'tharok

 This fight is all about dispel management, make sure to prioritize dispelling squishy dps players or people without defensives available.
 Generally if you have a Windwalker Monk in your group make sure to let him Diffuse Magic and if your tank gets the debuff never dispel him and instead dispel the other player.
-Make sure you use Aura Mastery on one of the Grasping Hands + debuff overlap, keep in mind Warriors can Spell Reflect every Grasping Hand so you might not necessarily want to use Aura Mastery if a Warrior Gets targeted.
+Make sure you use Aura Mastery on one of the Grasping Hands + debuff overlap, keep in mind Warriors can Spell Reflect every Grasping Hand so you might not necessarily want to use Aura Mastery if a Warrior gets targeted.

 <a>
     <img src="/assets/img/dungeons/gorechop.png" class="dungeon_boss"/>